llimllib/obsidian-archive/programming/website analytics/goaccess.md

 This worked for getting a webserver up and running: `goaccess /var/log/caddy/access.log --log-format=CADDY -o /var/www/html/_goaccess.html --real-time-html`

 github [code search](https://cs.github.com/?scopeName=All+repos&scope=&q=goaccess+path%3ACaddyfile) has a few examples, including one that puts it behind a basic auth, which seems sensible

+---

+How to pas a directory of access files, some of which are gz encoded and some are not, into goaccess:

+`zcat -f /var/log/caddy/access* | goaccess - --log-format=CADDY`

+It takes a bit to process them, but it will load them all and display your stats over time